 The term wildfire refers to any fire that starts in a rural, sparsely populated or largely undeveloped area.
 In many parts of the world, wildfires form part of the ecosystem and often burn at a safe distance from areas of human settlement.
-Under dry conditions and when fanned by strong winds, however, Mono County and the Town of Mammoth Lakes Hazard Mitigation Plan June 2018 Public Review Draft fires can spread into heavily populated districts, causing major damage to property.
+Under dry conditions and when fanned by strong winds, however, fires can spread into heavily populated districts, causing major damage to property.
 Buildings may be set alight by radiant heat, contact with the flames, or flying embers.
 Smoke can also cause property damage, and indirect losses can result from business interruption.

-A complex interplay of natural anthropogenic (human-caused) factors influences the extent and magnitude of wildfires.
+A complex interplay of natural and anthropogenic (human-caused) factors influences the extent and magnitude of wildfires.
 Most significant factors include the type and dryness of vegetation, slope, and wind, and other climactic components such as temperatures and precipitation.
 Conflagration can result in many circumstances as the result of lightning, downed or arcing power lines, or man-made fires accidentally or deliberately spread.
 These changing anthropogenic and natural factors make wildfires a risk that is extremely difficult to quantify.
 Even if hazard zones can be clearly identified, fires can cause significant losses in unexpected locations under unique circumstances.